joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/status_checks.md

 If you want the status check to be applied to **all** merge requests, you can select the **All branches** option.

-#### HMAC shared secret

-HMAC authentication prevents tampering with requests and ensures they come from a legitimate source.

 ## Delete a status check service

 Within the **Status checks** sub-section, select **Remove** (**{remove}**)